icme/cme257-advanced-julia/class/class4/class4.md

 ## DAGs and git

-One useful way to think about what git is doing is to think of its operations creating vertices and edges on a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG) (c.f.  http://eagain.net/articles/git-for-computer-scientists/).
+One useful way to think about what git is doing is to think of its operations creating vertices and edges on a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG) ([here](http://eagain.net/articles/git-for-computer-scientists/) is a reference for the graph-inclined folks).

 * a commit creates a vertex
 * you add an edge between two sequential commits